perama-v/min-know/GETTING_STARTED.md

     /* snip */
 }
 ```

+The easiest way to do this is to replace "`Associated`" with "`MyData`", where MyData
+will be unique to your database.

 ## Provide implementations for types

 Then continue to be guided as to what each struct requires.
 Here we are told